-NHS Continuing Healthcare is a fully funded package of care which is provided by the NHS.
-If you’re eligible for NHS Continuing Healthcare and receive care in your own home or in a care home, the care services are funded by the NHS at no charge to you.
+CHC Funding (NHS Continuing Healthcare Funding) is a fully funded package of care which is provided by the NHS.
+If you’re eligible for NHS Continuing Healthcare and receive care in your own home or in a care home, the care services are funded by the NHS at no cost to you.

 NHS Continuing Healthcare is different from funding from the Local Authority, which is means tested based on your financial circumstances.

-For a free initial consultation to discuss eligibility, recovering care fees already paid, or any aspect of the NHS Continuing Healthcare process, get in touch with our Care Home Solicitors.
+For a discussion with no obligation to discuss eligibility for CHC Funding, recovering care home fees already paid, or any aspect of the NHS Continuing Healthcare process, get in touch with our Care Home Fees Solicitors.